shakfu/miditools/README.md

 miditools/build/SendMIDI/sendmidi_artefacts/sendmidi
 ```

-Or optionally install to `/usr/local/bin` by default or specify a custom
-install direactory as follows:
+Or optionally install to `/usr/local/bin` by default or specify a custom install directory as follows:

 ```bash